emqx/cloud-docs/en_US/faq/normal_b.md

 **Professional Plan** deployments can be scaled smoothly without disrupting business.
 You can contact us by submitting a ticket or emailing cloud-support@emqx.io for more information.

-## How to bind a domain name？
+## How to bind a domain？

 When you create a deployment in EMQX Cloud, you will be given an MQTT connection address, which is displayed as an IP in the Professional deployment and as a second-level domain ending in emqx.cloud in the Standard deployment.

-You may already have your own domain name and would like to be able to bind to your own domain.
+You may already have your own domain and would like to be able to bind to your own domain.

 > Note: mqtts and wss ports will not be available on Standard after the domain is bound.